-If you’re identified as COVID-positive (through on-campus or self-reported, off-campus testing) you’ll receive a call from Bradley Health Services.
-During this call, you’ll answer questions about your symptoms, where you have been, whether or not you’ve been in close contact with anyone and your living arrangements (location, names of roommates).
+If you’re a student identified as COVID-positive (through on-campus or self-reported, off-campus testing) you’ll receive a call from Bradley Health Services.
+During this call, you’ll answer questions about your symptoms, where you’ve been, whether or not you’ve been in close contact with anyone and your living arrangements (location, names of roommates).
 You’ll also receive information about what to do next based on your living arrangement.
 Finally, you’ll be given a target date for the end of your isolation, and you’ll be REQUIRED to remain in isolation until you’re officially released by Health Services.

 Being in isolation can be difficult whether you’re well or not.
 It can be boring, lonely and frustrating, but it’s critical you take good care of yourself and completely avoid in-person interactions for the duration of your isolation.
 Even if you feel well, you risk passing COVID-19 along to someone else.